iancovert/CodeIHS/day5/README.md

 A *application protocol* gives a precise pattern for how two computers should interact with one another for a certain application.
 There are precise protocols that dictate how clients should make requests to servers.

-There's a specific pattern of communication that's used for websites, called HTTP (hypertext transfer protocol).
+There's a specific pattern of communication that's used for website-related requests, called **HTTP** (hypertext transfer protocol).
 Basically, the client sends a request to the server, and the server responds by sending the relevant files.
 This kind of request from the client is called an *HTTP get request*.

 A request might look like this: